josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🦩_from_disability_to_trans_panic_the_reusable_script.md

 - binary norms
 - ideas of bodily control

-Rather than adapting systems, power reframes difference as:
+Rather than adapting systems, power frequently reframes difference as:
 - excess
 - confusion
 - danger

 Classification then becomes a tool of discipline rather than care.

+At its most extreme, the dynamic can resemble historical patterns of scapegoating, where ambiguity and social anxiety are resolved through punishment rather than systemic adaptation.

+At a more emotional register, it can feel less like:
-It's giving, "burn her!", rather than, "have we looked at other remedy measures?".
+> “Have we looked at other remedy measures?”

+and more like:
+> “Burn her.”

+The underlying mechanism is not literal persecution equivalence, but the social impulse to resolve uncertainty through visible condemnation.

 ---